 Extension of scope

-When an ExTL wishes to extend its acceptance to further standards accepted for use in the IECEx Certified Equipment Scheme, an application shall be made to the Secretary of the ExMC.
-When the ExTL has been assessed within the last five years, the members of the Assessment Team that assessed the ExTL should give their comments on the application.
+When an ExTL wishes to extend its acceptance to further standards accepted for use in the IECEx Certified Equipment Scheme, an application shall be made to the Secretary of the ExMC..

 The ExMC Secretary in consultation with the IECEx Executive shall decide whether the extension may require a full or limited assessment, on the basis of the information thus available.
 Decisions shall be reported to the next ExMC meeting.